 Exploring consciousness like this on a regular basis has given me a different perspective on life.
 I have what on one level feels like a detachment that allows me to see a bigger picture, yet on another level the ability to choose fuller engagement with both my internal and my external worlds as they interact with my consciousness.
 Fascinating!
 I am so enjoying this exploration ever deeper into both my internal and external landscapes and how they interact with my consciousness.

 In the end I have to conclude that consciousness, like life, is a divine mystery.
-It is a sacred gift which allows each of us, as fragments of the divine, to explore ourselves, each other, our world, and All That Is.
-Yet I also am coming to see that the more I shine light into unconscious processes and bring them conscious, the more choice I have, and the more fun I can have in being a consciousness in this world.
+I don't know where it came from or how it came to be.
+Yet I do know that it is a sacred gift which allows each of us, as fragments of the divine, to explore ourselves, each other, our world, and All That Is.
+And I am discovering that the more I shine light into unconscious processes and bring them conscious, the more choice I have, and the more fun I can have in being a consciousness in this world.